weniv/En_pythonbest20/src/pages/question3.md

     - Lv.1
     - Sorting

-# Selecting Personnel for Expedition
+# Selecting Expedition Members
 ![Javadog giving a speech](./3_1.webp)

 ## Problem Description
 Javadog has returned to the village.
-The village looked strange with only children and teenagers remaining, as all the capable young men have been called away to various tasks.
+The village looked strange with only children and teenagers remaining as all the capable young men have been called away to various tasks.
 Javadog brought in the special engineers who have never had a decent meal for decades since being dragged around by various hazardous tasks and prepared a lavish dinner for them.
 The special engineers started to open up to Javadog as they gathered often.

 Javadog's stone is the Mind Stone!
 With the Mind Stone, Javadog showed them the next 30 and 50 years after a revolution and the future of the next generation.